Phonbopit/phaser101/README.md

 ## HTML5 Game with PhaserJS by Devahoy

-This is a tutorial about how to create HTML5 Game with PhaserJS
+This is a tutorial about how to create HTML5 Game with PhaserJS updated from Devahoy repo.

 ## DEMO